 Firecrest Slide-In 16 Stop

-Currently I believe the best system on the market for drop-in filters is Firecrest.
-The ND filters have little to no color cast and have the most complete lineup, the filter holder is well designed and easy to use.
-It is a complete system that anyone would be satisfied with.
-I would start with the filter holder which comes with a polarizer.
+I believe the best filters on the market are from Breakthrough Photography.
+The ND filters have no color cast and they have a complete lineup of filters.
 I would recommend a 3 stop ND, and a 6 stop ND.
-You can then stack these and reach 9 stops, combined with the polarizer you will be near 10 stops, which is all that most photographers will need.
+You can then stack these and reach 9 stops, combined with the polarizer will put you near 10 stops, which is all that most photographers will need.
 If you really want to streak clouds, add the 10 stop.

-Update: Since I wrote this article I have been testing out Breakthrough Photography filters, I have the complete lineup (3, 6, 10, and 15) and I am blown away by their quality.
+Update: I have updated some bits of this article because I have been using Breakthrough Photography filters, I have the complete lineup (3, 6, 10, and 15) and I am blown away by their quality.
 There is absolutely no color cast, which is incredible.
 I have also come to enjoy using screw on filters more than drop-ins now, they are lightweight and take up much less space in my pack.
 The problem I formerly had with screw-in filters was that you could not easily change your composition without taking the filter off, with today’s sensors in live view this is no longer a problem.

 This website contains affiliate links, which means David and Jennifer may receive a percentage of any product or service you purchase using the links in the articles.
 You will pay the same price for all products and services, and your purchase helps support our ongoing work.
 Thank you for your support!